How to solve a serious problem - part 1 - Describing the problem, and identifying possible solutions

 In this problem-solving procedure we will act to prevent this error by thoughtfully seeking out information sources beyond our own knowledge, as follows:

-Carefully list all solutions you can think of that have ANY real probability of success.
-If you’re uncertain whether or not to list something, be inclusive: list it.
+Carefully list all solutions you can think of that have ANY real probability of success, even it seems small.
+If you’re uncertain whether to list something, be inclusive: list it.

-This is a valuable thing to do for a surprising reason: psychologists have discovered that we only know about half of what can be know about ourselves.
+This is a valuable thing to do with personal rather than objective problems for a surprising reason: psychologists have discovered that we only know about half of what can be known about ourselves.
 Other people see the rest!
 That means that they can add to our self-knowledge significantly, which can lead to changes in the possibilities we can see or accept for ourselves.

-Go to people you know who care about you and explain your problem to them, then ask them for their ideas about how you can solve the problem.
-Makes notes on what they say, thank them generously, then leave.
+With either type of problem you are wise to consult people you know who care about you.
+Explain your problem to them, then ask them for their ideas about how you can solve the problem.
+Make notes on what they say, thank them generously, then leave.
 Do not, at this point, evaluate what they tell you.

 An expert is someone with extensive practical or theoretical knowledge of your sort of problem.

-We do well to consult with experts simply because they have access to a much broader range of knowledge than we do.
-They are more likely than we are to see a solution to your problem.
+You do well to consult with experts simply because they have access to a much broader range of knowledge and ideas than you do.
+They are more likely than you are to see a solution to your problem.

 How do you find such an expert?
 Ask people you know.
 Ask experts in other fields, because experts tend to respect expertise and know other experts.
 And ask the Internet - see the next step, below..